pedroamarall/rest-builder/git/README.md

 		Every commit has a different random hash that looks like dbd40402b41ef3dd4f5f7469dd6ac03a0ff9a374.

 	1. Type ***g show dbd40402b41ef3dd4f5f7469dd6ac03a0ff9a374***.
-Note that your hash will not be the same hash as as in this tutorial.
+The hash on your computer will not be the same hash as as in this tutorial.
 Replace it with your hash.

 		```
 		commit dbd40402b41ef3dd4f5f7469dd6ac03a0ff9a374 (HEAD -> master)